mrabdulsaboor/mrabdulsaboor/README.md

-# Rizwan Saleem
+# Abdul Saboor

-Proficient Laravel & Node.js Developer with over 7 years of experience
+Proficient Laravel & Node.js Developer with over 5+ years of experience

 ## About Me

-I am Rizwan Saleem, a seasoned developer with a passion for technology and innovation.
+I am Abdul Saboor, a seasoned developer with a passion for technology and innovation.
 With an extensive background in web and API development, I excel in transforming concepts into digital realities.
 My expertise spans across PHP, Laravel, Node.js, and more, ensuring a seamless and engaging online experience for users.

 ## Skills